germs-lab/ec2-tutorials/docs/configure-firewall.rst

 5. Enter rule information
 -------------------------

-Add a new rule: Custom TCP, 8000-9000, Source Anywhere.
+Add a new rule: Custom TCP, 8787, Source Anywhere.

+Add a new rule: HTTP, 80, Source Anywhere.

+Add a new rule: HTTPS, 443, Source Anywhere.

 6. Select 'Save'.
 -----------------